ankita-gupta-05/Daily-Hacks/README.md

 Prank_a_friend.py

-This program lets you decrypt a hidden message in form of images by removing the numbers from the file names.
+This program lets you decrypt a hidden message in form of images by removing the numbers from the thousand or more file names in a folder.

 draw_turtle.py